tensorflow/tfjs-models/pose-detection/src/blazepose_tfjs/README.md

 *   *flipHorizontal*: Optional.
 Defaults to false.
 When image data comes from camera, the result has to flip horizontally.

-You can also override a video's timestamp by pass in a timestamp in milliseconds as the third parameter.
+You can also override a video's timestamp by passing in a timestamp in milliseconds as the third parameter.
 This is useful when video is a tensor, which doesn't have timestamp info.
 Or to override timestamp in a video.